I spent years in leadership environments where performance and responsibility were constant.

 Performance wasn't ego.
 It was protection.

-Composure wasn’t optional.
+Competence wasn't optional.
 It was expected.

 When my mother passed, and the external structures that defined responsibility shifted, a deeper question surfaced: